List of Critical Role cast members: Whitney Moore

 Moore previously appeared in the promotional one-shot episode "Delve into Dawnshore" (2025).
 Moore then joined the main cast for Campaign 4.
-Moore plays as Tyranny.
+Moore plays as Tyranny, a demon warlock who recently arrived on the mortal plane.
+She is an Aspirant in the Candescent Creed, serving under Wick and also acts as his bodyguard.

 Guest cast

 Guest players are an irregular occurrence on Critical Role and, in most cases, only stay on the show for a one-off appearance or a few consecutive episodes.
 Only a few guests (Mary Elizabeth McGlynn, Will Friedle and Patrick Rothfuss in campaign one, as well as Khary Payton in campaign two) have appeared in non-consecutive episodes, with their respective characters playing an active role in different parts of the overall storyline.
 Chris Perkins is the only guest to appear in multiple campaigns.
 He has a guest role in both of the first two campaigns, playing a different character in each.